slarmoo/.github/profile/README.md

 Welcome to Web Programming 260.
 By the end of this instruction you will:

-- Understand how the internet works at a high level
+- Understand how the world wide web works at a high level
 - Master the basics of frontend web application development
 - Master the basics of web application services
 - Be familiar with fundamental web application technologies